jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies when a multi-rate PIE has a tax credit under subpart LJ (Tax credits for foreign income tax) that is attributable in a tax year to an investor other than—
   (a) a zero-rated investor:
-  (b) an exiting investor who is treated under section HM 61 as zero-rated.
+  (b) an exiting investor who is treated under section HM 61 as zero-rated:
+  (c) a notified foreign investor in a foreign investment PIE.
 Using tax credit to satisfy income tax liability
 (2) The multi-rate PIE may use the tax credit under section LS 1 (Tax credits for multi-rate PIEs) to satisfy its income tax liability for the tax year in relation to the investor.
 The amount of the credit is determined under subsection (3).
 Amount